Categories

 click on either pictures for the full size version taken directly from the camera.

-It may not be clear what’s wrong with the PC100 picture from these small thumbnails.
-If you look at the full size pictures you’ll see lots of blotchiness in the PC100 picture.
-I don’t know whether or not this blotchiness comes from a bad CCD (ie, bad electronics) or bad software (ie, the compressor in the PC100 is bad) What’s even stranger is that the PC100 file is 26K LARGER than the F505 picture and yet the F505 pictures has almost twice as many pixels.
-1600×1200 vs 1152×864
+It may not be clear what's wrong with the PC100 picture from these small thumbnails.
+If you look at the full size pictures you'll see lots of blotchiness in the PC100 picture.
+I don't know whether or not this blotchiness comes from a bad CCD (ie, bad electronics) or bad software (ie, the compressor in the PC100 is bad) What's even stranger is that the PC100 file is 26K LARGER than the F505 picture and yet the F505 pictures has almost twice as many pixels.
+1600x1200 vs 1152x864 This is particularly noticeable in the blue channel of the picture.

 Sony DCR-PC100